EChristo23/EChristo23/README.md

 # Hi there, I'm Esdras 👋

-I'm a data analyst who enjoys basketball 🏀, gaming 🎮 and everything data related 📊.
+I'm a data analyst who's into basketball 🏀, gaming 🎮 and everything data related 📊.

 ## Here are my social media links: